Wildlife Damage Inspection Training Course

 You don’t have to be a rocket scientist to perform a quality animal damage inspection, but you do need to follow proper safety rules.
 And even then, following the safety rules may still result in injury or disease or worse.

 For example, you may have properly stepped on only the studs when walking in an unfinished attic.
 But you could still fall through if the studs are too weak to support your weight.
 Here is another example.
-Let’s say you are wearing a properly fitted HEPA filter face mask to protect your lungs from the fungus spores that cause histoplasmosis.
+Let’s say you are wearing a properly fitted HEPA filter face mask to protect your lungs from the fungal spores that cause histoplasmosis.
 Unfortunately, the spores could enter your body through the mucosa of your eye and infect you that way.
 This is a rare way to contract histoplasmosis, but it is possible.

 Inspection involves Legalities